EliasKotlyar/yowsup-microservice/README.md

 ### Configuration:

-rename "service.yml.sample to "service.yml" and put your credentials into it.
+rename *service.yml.sample* to *service.yml* and put your credentials into it.

-in api.py change
-'pyamqp://guest:guest@localhost'

 ### Usage: